emacs-mirror/emacs/mps/manual/source/reference/index.rst

         For technical reasons, formatted objects must be longer than the header.
 In other words, objects consisting of only a header are not supported.

-However, if the header size is larger than or equal to :term:`alignment`, the :term:`padding method` must still be able to create :term:`padding objects
-        <padding object>` down to the alignment size.
+        Even if the header size is larger than or equal to :term:`alignment`, the :term:`padding method` must still be able to create :term:`padding objects <padding object>` down to the alignment size.

-        The auto_header format is only supported by :ref:`pool-amc` and :ref:`pool-amcz`.
+        Variant auto_header is only supported by :ref:`pool-amc` and :ref:`pool-amcz`.

 .. c:type:: mps_fmt_B_s